-In 2007 he was honored as CFO of the year for community service by the San Francisco Business Times.
+In 2007, he was honored as CFO of the year for community service by the San Francisco Business Times; and in 2014, he was honored by the Chinese Culture Foundation with their Lifetime Achievement Award in Community Building.
+Dennis was recognized by the San Francisco Business Times in 2015 with its Outstanding Director’s Award.
 After decades of advancing many causes, Dennis describes Recology among his greatest passions: “I care deeply about Recology because it has shown it is possible to get to zero waste, and that is the hope for the future for our children.”

 MICHAEL J. SANGIACOMO is President and Chief Executive Officer of Recology.
 Mike is responsible for overall strategic planning, resource development and growth, and leading Recology in its support of San Francisco's recognition as the "greenest" major city in the nation.

 In 1983, Mike was recruited to be the Chief Financial Officer of Sunset Scavenger's parent company.
 In 1987, the company merged with Recology, and in 1988 Mike was made the Chief Financial Officer of the merged companies.
 He was promoted to the position of President and Chief Executive Officer in 1991.
 Mike has served as a member of the Recology Board of Directors since 1990.

 Mike served as a board member of the San Francisco Chamber of Commerce from 1998 through 2004, and was Chair in 2002.
 He also has served as a member of the University of San Francisco School of Business and Management Advisory Council.
 In 2014, he joined the board of the California Historical Society, the official historical society of the State of California, and was elected its Vice President in 2015.